tektutor/kubernetes-oct-2022/Day2/README.md

 - IP address is assigned on a Pod level not on the container level.
 If 2 containers are part of a single Pod, they share the same IP Address

 #### What is a ReplicaSet ?
+- ReplicaSet manages Pod and the number instance of Pods that is supposed to be running
+- Each ReplicaSet has one or more Pods

 #### What is a Deployment ?
+- generally we deploy our application as Kubernetes Deployment
+- Kubernetes Deployment creates ReplicaSet to manage the Pods
+- Deployment manages ReplicaSet
+- Each Deployment has one or more ReplicaSet
+- This is Kubernetes object that represents your application deployment within Kubernetes

 #### What is a Service ?